 Make a list, check it twice

-Life is a balancing act of keeping relationships afloat while driving forward in our careers, achieving our fitness goals, mastering the side hustle and so on.
+Life is a balancing act of keeping relationships afloat while driving forward in our careers, achieving our goals, mastering our demons and so on.
 There are only so many things we can juggle at once before something is bound to drop.
 The realization of this ignited a thought in my mind.
 We have gym schedules, schedules at work, to do lists for after work, and 5-10 year life plans.
 Why don’t we project manage our relationships in the same way?
 I don’t mean micro-manage our relationships.
 I just mean, be more purposeful with them, just like we are in other areas of your life.

 How often does a long-lost friend who you were once close with but can no longer find the time to see cross your mind?
 We too often attribute the fact that we’ve lost touch with people to the idea that life just ‘gets busy’.
 But what if you could manage that so that you never actually lose touch with people (unless you wanted to!).
 Even better, what if you were able to make time for every person that holds some level of importance in your life?
 Whether it be an acquaintance that you always have a great time catching up with or an old boss who you know would be a good contact as you progress in your career?
 What if we could make this happen for you?
 Would you be happier?
 According to research, you would.